 Karl Bach Jensen was born in 1951 in Denmark.
 Experienced forced psychiatry in the early 1970s and in this century unfortunately nothing else than the physical environment really changed.
 Get help from personal network and from natural remedies when madness appears.
 Since 1980 taken part in the national user-/survivor-movement in Denmark.
 Co-founder of the European Network of (ex-) Users and Survivors of Psychiatry (ENUSP) in 1991.
 Chair of the Network 1994-1996.
 Co-founder of LAP (Landsforeningen af Nuværende og Tidligere Psykiatribrugere), the Danish Association of Users and Ex-users of Psychiatry.
 2001-2009: one of two European members of the board of the World Network of Users and Survivors of Psychiatry (WNUSP).
 Worked for many years as a teacher in public school.
 For seven years employed as the manager of a drop-in and activity centre in Kolding, Denmark.
 After some years as a consultant in a social development center doing evaluations, research and courses employed as development officer in LAP.
 Edited a couple books critical towards psychiatry and wrote a number of articles about human rights and recovery issues in Danish magazines.

 Wilma Boevink was born in 1963.
 Social scientist.
 Working in Utrecht at Trimbos-instituut (the Netherlands Institute of Mental Health and Addiction) as a senior researcher.
 Founder of TREE, a user-led training and consulting company in the area of recovery, empowerment and experiential expertise of persons with psychiatric disabilities.
-From 2006-09, Chair of Stichting Weerklank, the Dutch organisation of people who hear voices and have psychotic experiences; from 2008-13, Professor of Recovery at Hanze University Groningen.
+From 2006-2009, Chair of Stichting Weerklank, the Dutch organisation of people who hear voices and have psychotic experiences; from 2008-2013, Professor of Recovery at Hanze University Groningen.
 Former active member of the Dutch user-movement in psychiatry and board member of the European Network of (ex-) Users and Survivors of Psychiatry.
 Publications include, Stories of Recovery: Working Together towards Experiential Knowledge in Mental Health Care (ed., 2006).
-Contributor to Recovery of People with Mental Illness: Philosophical and Related Perspectives (2012); Empowerment, Lifelong Learning and Recovery in Mental Health: Towards a New Paradigm (2012).
+Contributor to Recovery of People with Mental Illness: Philosophical and related perspectives (2012); Empowerment, Lifelong Learning and Recovery in Mental Health: Towards a new paradigm (2012).

 Ilse Gold (FRG), born 1949.
 She was committed to a closed ward by a specialist for internal diseases for two weeks in 1991; secretly and by her own decision she quit taking Haldol and never took any psychiatric drugs again.
 Ilse Gold tragically lost her fight against breast cancer, which developed after the psychiatric treatment, on September 7, 1998.